Molototsi River

 The Molototsi River is a non-perennial river that runs amongst villages in Bolobedu, South Africa.
-This river ascends from a village called Bodupe.
-Its stream flows to the Modjadji Dam in Ga-Matswi.
-It flows down to join the Great Letaba River near the Kruger National Park.
+It ascends from a village called Bodupe and flows to the Modjadji Dam in Ga-Matswi.
+It then flows down to join the Great Letaba River near the Kruger National Park.
 Molototsi is one of the sandy rivers in Limpopo Province.

 Activities

-There are many farms surrounding its valleys.
-These farming activities are mostly growing vegetables like tomatoes, pumpkins, peppers and potatoes.
-Some notable farms along the river include Mabodyane Cooperative operated in the ga-Mothele Village by Tsakani David Mukansi and others.
+There are many farms surrounding the river's valley these farming activities are mostly growing vegetables like tomatoes, pumpkins, peppers, and potatoes.
+Some notable farms include Mabodyane Cooperative, operated in the Ga-Mothele Village by Tsakani David Mukansi and others.